Direct and indirect mortgage amortization

 • Are the liquid assets being held in a bank account, or are they invested defensively (e.g. in government bonds)?
 In this case, you’d benefit more from the interest savings through amortization than from the yield on investments.

-• Do you have enough money for both direct amortization and to pay into a private retirement savings solution under pillar 3a?
+• Do you have enough money for both direct amortization and to pay into a private retirement planning solution under pillar 3a?
 In this scenario, direct amortization can sometimes be the better option.

 • What level of debt is advisable in my financial situation?
-Consult a tax advisor about this.
+Consult a tax advisor regarding this question.

-There are also psychological factors: for some people, constantly reducing their debt and eventually paying it off in full is more important for their peace of mind than optimizing their finances and tax liability.
+There are also psychological factors to consider: for some people, it is more important for their well-being to steadily reduce their debt and eliminate it entirely at some point than to optimize their finances and tax burden.

 Questions and answers

 • In this variant, the mortgage debt always remains the same, which means you don’t reduce your debt level.
 The mortgage interest charges always remain at the same level, too.
-Another downside is any interest rate fluctuations in the private retirement savings account (pillar 3a).
-Payments into the 3rd pillar are limited to the maximum amount set by law.
+In addition, payments into the 3rd pillar are also limited to the maximum amount set by law.
 If a higher level of amortization is required, a combination of direct and indirect amortization is recommended.

 • With indirect amortization, you can deduct all mortgage interest from your taxable income.
 Your capital and interest income in the retirement planning account used for indirect amortization is also exempt from tax.
-The taxes don’t have to be paid until the repayment of the mortgage debt – and even then at a reduced tax rate.
+The taxes don’t have to be paid until the retirement assets are withdrawn (e.g. to repay the mortgage debt) – and even then at a reduced tax rate.

 • From a tax perspective, reducing mortgage debt is generally unfavourable.
 You can deduct your mortgage interest in full from your income.
 If your interest costs fall, your tax liability rises.
 If you opt for direct amortization, you may not be able to afford contributions to a private retirement savings account (pillar 3a) and won’t enjoy the tax benefits this provides.